 Butternut squash can be difficult to cut.
 There are lots of different recommended methods on the web.
 Some use a vegetable peeler, some use a knife, and some even microwave it for a few minutes to soften it up.
 I like to use a knife and break it down in two pieces.

-First I'll lay it on it's side and using a large chef's knife cut off the top just under the stem and then cut off the very bottom.
-Then cut the neck of the squash off just above the bulb leaving two pieces.
+First, lay it on its side and, using a large chef's knife, cut off the top just under the stem, then cut off the very bottom.
+Next, cut the neck of the squash off just above the bulb leaving two pieces.

-The neck piece is fairly easy to handle since most of the cuts are straighter.
-Just stand it up vertical and then use your knife to make downward cuts to peel off the skin.
-Once you have it peeled cut it into large chunks.
+The neck section is fairly easy to handle since most of the cuts are straighter.
+Just stand it up vertical, then use your knife to make downward cuts to peel off the skin.
+Once you have it peeled, cut it into large chunks.

 The bulb portion of the squash is a little more difficult since it's curved.
-I first stand it up vertical and make downward cuts trying to curve around the shape of the squash, but sometimes it can be very tough to turn your knife making those cuts.
+First, stand it up vertical and make downward cuts, trying to curve around the shape of the squash.
+When the skin is thick, it can be very tough to turn your knife when making those cuts, so just do your best and clean it up with smaller cuts if needed.

 Toss the chunks in olive oil until well coated the season with brown sugar and some thyme.
 Arrange in a single layer on a sheet pan and roast at 400 degrees F for around 25-30 minutes.